 The 2024 regional reset

-Following EU and US pressure on transparency, the five programs signed an MoU in March 2024 setting a minimum donation of $200,000 (single applicant), enhanced due diligence, mandatory interviews, and a real-estate option floor of $300,000–$400,000.
+Following EU and US pressure on transparency, the five programs signed an MoU setting a minimum donation of $200,000 (single applicant), effective 1 July 2024, with enhanced due diligence, mandatory interviews, and real-estate floors of roughly $200,000–$325,000 depending on the island.
 This ended a decade-long race-to-the-bottom on pricing.

 How to choose between them

-St. Kitts has the longest-running program (1984) and strongest brand.
+St. Kitts has the longest-running program (1984) and strongest brand for banking.
 Antigua is cheapest for families of 4.
-Dominica is cheapest for singles.
-Grenada is uniquely attractive for US-bound investors via the E-2 treaty (lets Grenadian citizens apply for US investor visas).
-St. Lucia offers a government bond route.
+Dominica is cheapest for single applicants.
+Grenada is uniquely attractive for US-bound investors via the E-2 treaty (Grenadian citizens can apply for US investor visas).
+St. Lucia offers a government-bond route with a defined refund schedule.

 Visa-free risk: the EU and UK